 This student population consists of minority students, adult students 25 years and older, first generation students, and 21st Century Scholar students.
 A component of the Access to Success Program is the Collegiate Summer Institute, an early awareness summer bridge program.
 Peer Mentors are paired with the first-year students to connect and assist students in a successful first-year experience.

 The IU Southeast Scholar Program is designed for 21st Century Scholar students at IU Southeast.
 The program consists of two components: Peer Mentoring and Chi Alpha Epsilon, an honor society for underrepresented students.

-The Center for Mentoring hosts an annual Fall Reception to welcome minority students to campus and a Minority Graduation Spring Reception.
+The Mentoring Program hosts an annual Fall Reception to welcome minority students to campus and a Minority Graduation Spring Reception.

 Diversity at IU Southeast